-Engineering continues to evolve continuously, improving the way analysis and calculations used to be carried out to start projects.
-Today, applications, systems, computer models, etc. are used, ensuring greater efficiency in processes.
+Engineering continues to evolve, improving the way analyses and calculations were previously performed to launch projects.
+Today, applications, systems, computational models, and other tools are used to ensure greater efficiency in these processes.

-The simulations themselves have undergone several optimizations over time, keeping up with the latest technologies, including the multiphysics branch.
-FSI - Fluid-Structure Interaction - is a term that recurs in discussions on this subject.
+The simulations themselves have undergone numerous optimizations over time, keeping pace with the latest technologies, including those in the field of multiphysics.
+In this context, FSI—Fluid-Structure Interaction—is a term that frequently comes up in discussions on this topic.

 The following will discuss what FSI analysis is and how it is applied in industry.